fmos/wp-photonav/readme.txt

 == Changelog ==

+= 0.10 =
+* Bugfix: Increased precedence of the img CSS properties to 1 id + 3 classes

 = 0.9 =
 * Feature: PhotoNav widget (by Norman Stanke)
 * Feature: Integration with Media Library tab in the editor dialog